quadroops/pkg/log/README.md

 What this library provides are:

 - Simple but consistent log interface methods
-- Simple interface for sending log message and their meta
+- Simple interface for sending log message
 - Contextual log.
-Log based on some context can be an event / a process, or anything, the main point is we can manage based on some context
+Log based on some context can be an event / a process, or anything, the main point is we can manage our log more specific and detail.
+Contextual log also provide logging metadata and also time measurement.
+Metadata will printed out only if an error happened, using `Warn`.
+If you are using contextual logging, all logging's level will be enabled except for `Debug` level.

 We are not try to create a "new log writer", we are using adapter for that purpose.